swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 At this point in the game you can either go in the grass to find a wild pokemon, but we won't know its SPECIAL stat (unless you print the content of the address in your debugger `ex $CD2D`).
 Doing the glitch that way will be tedious, and will force us to restart the device every time the value is not the one we want...
 Or we can initiate a battle against a trainer, they have a fixed pokemon, meaning they always have the same stats.

-Let's do it with the first trainer in the GYM, he has a Digglet with a special stat of 14 (`0x0e`).
-This value will have a direct impact on the next pokemon we will encounter.
+Let's do it with the first trainer in the GYM, he has a `DIGGLET` with a special stat of 14 (`0x0e`).
+This value will have a direct impact on the next pokemon we will encounter (spoiler alert: it will be a `GENGAR`).

 ![](/images/PokemonGlitches/get-the-pokemon.png)

 For Pokemon Red and Blue, there is a map of trainers and the next pokemon you will get.
 Small warning, the map is huge, [map by ryumaster](https://puu.sh/257S).
-You will quickly realize that the pokemons are not ordered using the Pokedex ID, for example: Rydhon is the first one, so if you want a specific pokemon you will need the following list:
+You will quickly realize that the pokemons are not ordered using the Pokedex ID, for example: RYDHON is the first one, so if you want a specific pokemon you will need the following list:

 * [List of Pokémon by index number in Generation I - Bulbagarden](https://bulbapedia.bulbagarden.net/wiki/List_of_Pokémon_by_index_number_(Generation_I))
 * [rbydigit.txt - ocf.berkeley.edu](http://www.ocf.berkeley.edu/~jdonald/pokemon/mewglitch_files/rbydigit.txt)

 But why is the SPECIAL stat impacting the ID of the next Pokemon ?
-It lies within the `UNION` and `NEXTU` keywords used in the `raù/wram.asm` file to define how the memory is structured.
+It lies within the `UNION` and `NEXTU` keywords used in the `ram/wram.asm` file to define how the memory is structured.

 * **UNION** is a directive that allows you to overlay multiple structures or data definitions in the same memory space.
 * **NEXTU** is used to move to the next structure or field within the same union space